Expired film and some new perspectives

 Fogged negatives but with the exposure compensation they still have enough dynamic range.
 My aim is to make good scans eventually.

-Veiled negatives.
+Fogged negatives.
 But with exposure compensation, they still have enough dynamic range.
 My goal is to eventually make good scans.

 A flatbed test scan with some post editing in Photoshop to get the feel of what can be done.
 The image shows a rock wall on the edge of a clear cut some kilometers W of Junsele.